wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Internals-Links.md

 - [2017-Didact](https://github.com/hexacta/didact): This repository goes together with a series of posts that explains how to build React from scratch step by step.

+* [2018-Gooact: React in 160 lines of JavaScript](https://parg.co/Y5s): How to build own React clone in a matter of minutes.

 # Virtual DOM

 * [2013-Performance Calendar: React’s diff algorithm](http://calendar.perfplanet.com/2013/diff/)